-Direct Deposit for employee paychecks allows centers to avoid printing and physically distributing live checks to employees.
-Direct deposit is an easy way to have your payroll checks deposited directly into each employee’s checking or savings account.
+Direct Deposit for employee paychecks allows centers to avoid printing and physically distributing paper checks to employees.
+Direct deposits are made through a system known as Automated Clearing House (ACH), which is an easy way to have payroll checks deposited directly into each employee’s checking or savings account.

 Before You Begin